greggman/virtual-webgl/README.md

 disappears.

-The other big perf issue is you can't render directly to different canvases so I have to make each of the canvases use a `Canvas2DRendernigContext` and call `drawImage`.
+The other big perf issue is you can't render directly to different canvases so I have to make each of the canvases use a `Canvas2DRenderingContext` and call `drawImage`.

 That could be solved maybe with `OffscreenCanvas` and `ImageBitmapRenderingContext` but those features haven't shipped without a flag as of 2018-06-05.

-It could also be solved using the techiques used in [this sample](http://twgljs.org/examples/itemlist.html)
+It could also be solved using the techniques used in [this sample](http://twgljs.org/examples/itemlist.html)

 Basically put the canvas of the shared GL context full window size in the background and instead of compositing by copying to a 2D canvas, composite by setting the viewport/scissor and render to